 We offer a School Information Pack that provides a resource and pack of materials to teachers, SENCOs and staff at educational institutions, schools and academies.
-Please email email@example.com and we will be happy to send you the pack.
+Please email firstname.lastname@example.org and we will be happy to send you the pack.
+(All school pack requests must come from the school itself.)

 Understanding children with nerve tumours